-Over the course of its 123-year history, the Auburn University College of Veterinary Medicine has produced more than 6,400 veterinarians and more than 500 specialists and researchers.
+Over the course of its 129-year history, the Auburn University College of Veterinary Medicine has produced more than 7,000 veterinarians and over 550 specialists and researchers.
 Auburn is the seventh oldest college of veterinary medicine in North America and was the first in the southeastern United States.
-Alumni live throughout all 50 states and many nations.
+Alumni live throughout all 50 states and in many nations around the world.

-Auburn was a part of the first regional education program in the U.S., offering veterinary education programs to neighboring states, and is why Auburn veterinarians are prevalent throughout the Southeast.
-In 1949, Dr. Redding S. Sugg, the third dean of the College, helped found the Southern Regional Education Board (SREB), and Auburn is proud of its ongoing 64-year partnership in veterinary education with the Commonwealth of Kentucky through the SREB agreement.
+Auburn was a part of the first regional education program in the U.S., offering veterinary education programs to eight neighboring states, and is why Auburn graduates are prevalent throughout the Southeast.
+Auburn is particularly proud of its continuous 69-year partnership in veterinary education with the Commonwealth of Kentucky through the Southern Regional Education Board.

-The College is devoted to three strategic goals: (1) enhance student success; (2) promote discovery; and (3) practice the highest standards of veterinary medicine.
+The College’s Strategic Plan has three major goals: (1) enhance student success; (2) promote discovery; and (3) practice the highest standards of veterinary medicine.

-The Auburn University College of Veterinary Medicine has a rich history of success and is dedicated to preparing individuals for careers of excellence in veterinary medicine.
+The Auburn University College of Veterinary Medicine has a rich history of success and a full commitment to the future of veterinary medicine through transformative research, impactful service, and an educational experience that prepares students for careers of excellence.